Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 Safer Employment

-As an NHS organisation, Lancashire and South Cumbria NHS Foundation Trust (LSCFft) does not engage in profit-making activities which could trigger the reporting requirement within the Modern Slavery Act 2015.
-In recognition of the importance of eliminating modern slavery, the Board of Directors have prepared a voluntary statement in response to the Act.
+As an NHS organisation, Lancashire and South Cumbria NHS Foundation Trust must publish an annual statement setting out the steps they take to prevent modern slavery in their business and their supply chains.
+This is a requirement under Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015.
+Lancashire and South Cumbria NHS Foundation Trust does not engage in profit making activities which could trigger the reporting requirement within the Modern Slavery Act (2015).
+In recognition of the trusts commitment to human rights and labour standards, the Board of Directors have prepared a voluntary statement in response to the Modern Slavery Act (2015);

 Contact Us